 Do you want to learn how to draw a cute lion cub?

-Teach the kids how to draw a lion cub easily!
+Teach your kids this simple lion drawing!
 Younger kids for sure would prefer drawing this cutest little creature.
 As with an adult lion, we have a separate printable guide for this tutorial.
 Download it here.

 Step 1 – Lion cub’s head